GodotVR/godot_openxr/README.md

 On Windows a precompiled version of the loaded can be found in `openxr_loader`, currently only the x86 version is used.
 You can download the latest version from: https://github.com/KhronosGroup/OpenXR-SDK/releases

+On Android we're currently including a copy of Oculus' loader for Quest found in `openxr_loader/oculus_mobile_sdk`.

 ### Compiling the plugin

+> IMPORTANT GD Extensions require the plugin, including `godot-cpp` to be compiled with `debug` settings when used in the editor.
+If you do not do so it will crash.
+The build system will soon be altered to maintain both release and debug versions of the plugin side by side.
+It is important to note that even if you intent to use the plugin on Android/Quest you must build a desktop version of the plugin so the editor can load it or you will not be able to interact with the plugin withing the IDE.

 If everything is in place compiling should be pretty straight forward